 About the JSME

 The Japan Society of Monetary Economics (JSME) was organized at the founding conference on June 17th 1943.
-It is one of the earliest academic societies or associations in economics founded in Japan, lasting more than 60 years.
+It is one of the earliest academic societies or associations in economics founded in Japan.

 According to The Foundation and Its Early Activities which was published by JSME in 1984 in celebration of the 40th anniversary of its founding, the organization of the JSME [then, the Society of Monetary Economics 1] dates back to a group of people who proposed its founding.
 The group’s prospectus reads as follows;